 While lighter models do exist in our review, we recommend bringing this model on your week-long backpacking trip if the forecast is particularly gloomy.
 The hood is enormous, yet cinches nicely, while the cuffs minimize the amount of wetness that came into our sleeves while performing tasks with our arms above our heads.

-The Cloud Rest is comparable in performance to the Outdoor Research Interstellar and the REI Drypoint GTX, the only other contenders to earn as high of scores in the water resistance metric, and is more stormworthy that many in the fleet.
-For truly extended deluge style downpours, the Arc'teryx Beta SL or the Outdoor Research Foray scored a touch better.
+The Cloud Ridge is comparable in performance to the Outdoor Research Interstellar and the REI Drypoint GTX, the only other contenders to earn as high of scores in the water resistance metric, and is more stormworthy that many in the fleet.

 Our testing team loved the ultra-adjustable hood which is designed to fit over most climbing or bike helmets (or your bare head).
 It cinches down nicely with one hand and loosens with two.
 It tightens in two ways; one around the back of your head more-or-less from ear-to-ear and the other in an upside down "U" over your forehead.
-This let all sizes of users adjust it to fit them perfectly and whatever headwear they might have while maintaining top-notch peripheral vision.
+This lets users of any size to adjust it to fit them and whatever headwear they might have - while maintaining top-notch peripheral vision.

 Breathability & Venting